 Like chocolate, caffeine is a stimulant.
 Dogs are more sensitive to the effects of caffeine than people.
-A couple of laps of tea or coffee will not do any harm, but the ingestion of moderate amounts of coffee grounds or tea bags they could be in danger.
-Signs and treatment of caffeine poisoning are similar to chocolate toxicity and treatment is broadly similar.
+A couple of laps of tea or coffee are unlikely to do any harm, but if your dog swallows a handful of coffee beans or tea bags they could be in danger.
+Signs and treatment of caffeine poisoning are similar to chocolate toxicity.

 3. Onions, garlic, and chives

-Onions are particularly toxic and signs of poisoning occur a few days after your dog has eaten the onion.
-All forms of onion can be a problem including dehydrated onions, raw onions, cooked onions and table scraps containing cooked onions and/or garlic.
-Left over pizza, Chinese dishes and commercial baby food containing onion, sometimes fed as a supplement to young pets, can cause illness.
+Onions are particularly toxic and signs of poisoning often only occur a few days after your dog has eaten the vegetable.
+All forms of onion can be a problem including dehydrated onions, raw onions, cooked onions and table scraps containing cooked onions or garlic.
+Left-over pizza, Chinese dishes and commercial baby food containing onion, sometimes fed as a supplement to young pets, can cause illness.
 Many prepared foods (including takeaways), sauces and gravies contain onion or garlic powder.

 Alcohol is significantly more toxic to dogs than to humans.
-When consumed, alcoholic beverages and alcoholic food products may cause vomiting, diarrhoea, decreased coordination, central nervous system depression, difficulty breathing, tremors, abnormal blood acidity, coma and even death.
-So, remember to keep alcoholic beverages well out of reach of your dog
+When consumed, even small quantities of alcoholic beverages and food products may cause vomiting, diarrhoea, decreased coordination, central nervous system depression, difficulty breathing, tremors, blood changes, coma and even death.
+So, remember to keep alcohol well out of your dog’s reach.

 6. Grapes & raisins